marchaesen/vcxsrv/mesalib/docs/meson.rst

 Options
 ^^^^^^^

-One of the oddities of meson is that some options are different when passed to the ``meson`` than to ``meson configure``.
+One of the oddities of Meson is that some options are different when passed to the ``meson`` than to ``meson configure``.
 These options are passed as --option=foo to ``meson``, but -Doption=foo to ``meson configure``.
 Mesa defined options are always passed as